microbiome/OMA/10_manipulation.md

 ## colTree: NULL
 ```

-Same thing can be done for features.
+The same action can also be applied to the features.

 ```r